lorenzonotaro/lncpu/lnasm/readme.md

 * `type`.
 This is **mandatory**, as each section must have a type specified.
 Possible values:
   * `ROM`: the section will be placed in ROM and will be included into the binary output.
 Address space: `0x0000` to `0x1fff`.
 Max section size is 0x2000 bytes.
   * `RAM`: the section will not be included into the binary output.
 Address space: `0x2000` to `0x3fff`.
 Max section size is 0x2000 bytes.
-  * `PAGE0`: the section represents the first page of RAM, thus will not be included in the binary output. `PAGE0` implies that the start address of the section is `0x2000` and the mode is `fixed`: these properties can therefore be omitted.
+  * `DATAPAGE`: the section represents the first page of RAM, thus will not be included in the binary output. `PAGE0` implies that the start address of the section is `0x2000` and the mode is `fixed`: these properties can therefore be omitted.
   Address space: `0x2000` to `0x20ff`.
 Max section size is 0x100 bytes.
 * `mode` (default: `fixed`).
 Possible values:
   * `fixed`: the section will be placed at a fixed address, specified by the `start` properties (required).